Technology Timeline

 Netscape Communications Corporation went public.

-• 1996: Development of Deep Blue and IPO of Yahoo!
+• Development of Deep Blue and IPO of Yahoo!1996

 IBM's Deep Blue defeated Garry Kasparov in a chess match.
 Yahoo!
 Inc. went public.

-• 1997: Asian financial crisis, Launch of Amazon, and Founding of Netflix
+• Asian financial crisis, Launch of Amazon, and Founding of Netflix1997

 Several Asian economies faced financial crises.
 Amazon.com, Inc. went public.
 Netflix, Inc. was founded.

-• 1998: Ruble crisis, Founding of Google, and Introduction of the Roth IRA
+• Ruble crisis, Founding of Google, and Introduction of the Roth IRA1998

 Russia experienced a financial crisis.
 Larry Page and Sergey Brin founded Google.
 The Roth IRA was established.